ameliasutton/Voucher-Export/README.md

     "batchEndDate": "Date in the form: YYYY-MM-DDTHH:MM:SS.000*",
     "batchGroup": "Voucher Batch Group for export"
 }

-## Instructions

-* In the same directory as main.py create folders **"jsonBatchVouchers"** and **"xmlBatchVouchers"** with subfolders for the names of each Batch Group you plan to export files from.
+* Create folders **jsonBatchVouchers** and **xmlBatchVouchers** with subfolders for the names of each Batch Group you plan to export files from inside your working directory.

 * Run main.py using the command line

-* Using the menu select the voucher batch that you want to export, or create a new one, then convert the files that you need converted
+* Using the menu, select the voucher batch that you want to export, or create a new one, then convert those files.

 ## Contributors